 As per the PSA and Notice PS-N01, Stripe is required to introduce a tiered KYC approach with varying levels of KYC information that Stripe needs to collect and verify from users.

 The level of KYC depends, among other things, on the purpose of the Stripe account, i.e. what your Stripe account is primarily being used for.
-In order to determine what information Stripe needs to collect from you, we are rolling out an usage survey with a few questions designed to help us know more about your Stripe account, and specifically, whether your account is used to accept certain types of payments like donations, or used for crowdfunding, or to provide financial services.
+In order to determine what information Stripe needs to collect from you, we are rolling out a usage survey with a few questions designed to help us know more about your Stripe account, and specifically, whether your account is used to accept certain types of payments such as donations, or used for crowdfunding, or to provide financial services.